 Why should we pray?
 God already knows our hearts.
 He already knows our desires.
 So why pray?
 We could easily say it is because the Bible commands it.
 Paul goes as far as to say, “Pray without ceasing” (1 Thess.
 5:17)—that is reason enough.
-But let’s explore a few other reasons for why we should pray.
+But let’s explore a few other reasons why we should pray.

 1. We pray because we love:

 A relationship of love is one of enjoying each other.
-If I say “I love my wife” but never speak to her, it is likely that I don’t love her.
+If I say “I love my wife” but never speak to her, likely, I don’t love her.
 If I love her, then I will want to talk with her, spend time with her, and desire her.
 This is why we see Jesus in passages like Mark 1, “rising very early in the morning, while it was still dark, he departed and went out to a desolate place, and there he prayed.”
 He loves the Father.
 The Father loves Him, so He wanted to spend time talking with Him even before the day started.

 2. We pray out of gratitude:

 James says, “Every good gift and every perfect gift is from above, coming down from the Father of lights” (James 1:17).
 Paul says in Philippians that we are to “be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God” (Philippians 4:6).
 Like the one leper who returned to Jesus, we are to return to God time and again with thanksgiving.
 All that we have been given, all that we have received, is a gift from His hands.
 Prayer demonstrates and provides a vehicle for our offering gratitude.